+Programme Management and Governance

-Workstream Workstream scope Programme management and governance Ensure that all planning, governance and delivery activities that support the programme and the other workstreams are in place and tracked.
+Ensure that all planning, governance and delivery activities that support the programme and the other workstreams are in place and tracked.
 Ensure that effective governance structures are established in the new unitary authorities and oversee development and delivery of a target operating model for the new authorities.

-Stakeholder engagement Carry out engagement with communities, parishes, towns and businesses.
-Engage partners to develop how to work effectively within each of the new councils across all services.
-Customer contact Plan, design and deliver the new approach to customer engagement in each authority across all services.
-Service delivery Integrate service within each of the new Councils, ensuring all existing services are aligned to new policies and process.
-Procedures are in place for the creation of the new unitary council.
-Each authority will determine their approach and level of ambition in relation to service optimisation/transformation.
-Data, systems and technology Review the existing IT assets and systems before designing and implementing the IT solutions for the new authorities, linked to the target operating model.
+Legal & Democratic Establish the constitutions of the new authorities integrate into new legal entities.
+Manage all changes required to deliver elections under the new structure.
+Ensure elected member involvement and oversight and democratic accountability of the new organisations.
+Comms & Stakeholder Engagement Develop and deliver a communications strategy.
+Carry out engagement with communities, parishes, towns and businesses.
+People Plan and manage the HR process and overall people and cultural change for each of new authorities.
+Carry out staff and trade union engagement.
+Customer Contact & Service Delivery Plan, design and deliver the new approach to customer engagement in each authority across all services.
+Integrate services within each of the new Councils, ensuring all existing services are aligned to new policies and process.

+Data, systems & technology Review the existing IT assets and systems before designing and implementing the IT solutions for the new authorities, linked to the target operating model.
 Ensure that data is transferred and managed effectively during the transition, setting the authorities up to become data driven organisations.
-Estates Analyse the estate portfolio of the constituent authorities and determine the appropriate estate strategy for each of the new authorities.
-People and communications Plan and manage the HR process and overall people and cultural change for each of new authorities.
-Carry out staff and trade union engagement and develop and deliver a communications strategy.
 Finance Manage the financial transition to the new authorities, including setting the first budget for each of the new authorities.
 Develop and deliver a financial strategy for each of the new authorities.
-Legal Establish the constitutions of the new authorities and manage the contractual changes required as multiple authorities integrate into new legal entities.
+Estates Analyse the estate portfolio of the constituent authorities and determine the appropriate estate strategy for each of the new authorities Contracts & Commercial Manage the contractual changes required and ensure that commercial arrangements (e.g. JVs) transfer to the new authorities appropriately.
+Ensure that the two new authorities are set up to take advantage of commercial opportunities.

+Implementation phases (1/2)